-We expect all pupils to take responsibility for themselves and be willing to help and lead others.
+We expect all pupils to ‘Lead the way to life’.
+In order to do this we expect all our pupils to take responsibility for themselves and be willing to help and lead others.

 Beyond this however, some of our children have made special effort and achieved a high standard in the various areas that are important to us as a school.
 These children are clear role models for all of us and have earned the entitlement to wear a Wombridge ‘LEAD’ badge.

-By working hard over a consistent period of time the children can firstly achieve leader status, ultimately they can achieve ambassador status.
+By working hard, over and beyond what might be expected,over a consistent period of time the children can firstly achieve leader status, ultimately they can achieve ambassador status.

 A leader in our school must be able to demonstrate a recognised standard of personal achievement.